• Articles

 • How are these recommendations going to be used?

-Only after getting clear answers to these questions and more, we should begin building the system.
+We should only begin building the system after obtaining clear answers to these questions.
 This step will ensure that we are solving the same problem that the company wants us to solve.

 Collecting Data

-To ensure the data’s quality, there are various strategies that can be implemented.
-One option is to engage customers directly in the data collection process, soliciting their input through surveys or interviews to gain valuable insights.
-Another technique involves web scraping, extracting data from websites as a supplementary source of information.
+To ensure the data’s quality, various strategies have to be implemented.
+One option is to engage customers directly in the data collection process, obtaining their input through surveys or interviews to gain valuable insights.
+Another technique involves web scraping, which involves extracting data from websites as a supplementary source of information.
 These measures contribute to obtaining reliable and comprehensive data for analysis and decision-making purposes.

 • Ensure data is gathered from reliable sources to maintain data integrity.